kubevela/kubevela.github.io/docs/platform-engineers/policy/custom-policy.md

 }
 ```

-The rule is align with component definition, you must specify `output`, while you can use `outputs` for more objects, the format as below:
+The rule is aligned with component definition, you must specify `output`, while you can use `outputs` for more objects, the format as below:

 ```cue
 output: {